Tokyo Godfathers: Plot

-Gin finds Sachiko's husband, who confirms a TV report Gin saw earlier that Kiyoko was actually stolen by Sachiko from the hospital.
-They chase after Sachiko and Kiyoko.
-After an intense car chase, Miyuki chases Sachiko to the top of a building.
-Sachiko reveals she became pregnant in hopes it would bring her closer to her husband.
-When her baby was stillborn, she decided to kidnap Kiyoko from the hospital's nursery, thinking, in her grief, the baby was hers.
-As Sachiko is about to jump off the building intending to commit suicide with Kiyoko in her hands, her husband comes out of his apartment, located just across the street, and begs her to start over with him.
-Sachiko jumps off nevertheless, but Miyuki manages to catch her before she falls, but then Sachiko accidentally drops Kiyoko.
-Hana jumps off the building after Kiyoko, catching the baby and clinging to a banner on the side of the building.
-As the banner begins to give way, a gust of wind miraculously slows its descent, allowing Hana and the baby to land safely on the ground.
-Hana, Miyuki, and Gin are taken to the hospital.
-Miyuki hands Gin his cigarettes and drops the old man's small red bag on the floor, revealing a winning lottery ticket.
-Kiyoko's real parents want to ask the trio to become her godparents.
-When a police inspector introduces them to the trio, the inspector is revealed to be Miyuki's father.
+Gin finds Sachiko's husband, who confirms that Kiyoko is not his or Sachiko's and was stolen by Sachiko from the hospital.
+Miyuki chases Sachiko to the top of a building.
+Sachiko reveals she became pregnant in the hopes it would bring her closer to her husband; when her baby was stillborn, she kidnapped Kiyoko from the hospital, thinking in her grief that Kiyoko was hers.
+Sachiko jumps off the building; Miyuki catches her before she falls, but Kiyoko is dropped.
+Hana jumps after her, catching the baby and clinging to a banner on the side of the building.
+As the banner begins to give way, a gust of wind miraculously slows its descent, allowing Hana and Kiyoko to land safely on the ground.
+During their reunion, Miyuki drops the old man's red bag on the floor, revealing a winning lottery ticket.
+Back at the hospital, Kiyoko's real parents thank the trio for returning their daughter and ask them to become her godparents.
+When a police inspector introduces them, the inspector is revealed to be Miyuki's father.